dereuromark/CakePHP-Mailchimp/docs/Mailchimp.md

 ## Debugging

-Unfortunately, the 2.0 vendor class from Mailchimp does not through exceptions by itself.
+Unfortunately, the 2.0 vendor class from Mailchimp does not throw exceptions by itself.
 So if your methods return false and you need to know the error message/code you will have to use the following:
 ```php
 debug($this->MailchimpSubscriber->response);
 ```
 with `$this->MailchimpSubscriber` being your model.

-You can, however, make the plugin throw exceptions using
+You can, however, make the plugin throw exceptions using:
 ```php
 	Configure::write('Mailchimp.exceptions', true);
 ```